concordant-app/documentation/README.md

-# documentation
+# Documentation: Concordant.app
-How to use and configure Concordant.app in your workflows.
+How to use and configure [Concordant.app](https://concordant.app) in your workflows.